-&lt;sup>3 'Adequate protection' under national law is referred to in Article 2(2) of the Council Decision as a possible alternative that may be offered by Member States to temporary protection and therefore does not have to entail benefits identical to those attached to temporary protection as provided for in Directive 2001/55/EC.
+3 'Adequate protection' under national law is referred to in Article 2(2) of the Council Decision as a possible alternative that may be offered by Member States to temporary protection and therefore does not have to entail benefits identical to those attached to temporary protection as provided for in Directive 2001/55/EC.
 Nevertheless, when implementing the Council Decision, Member States must respect the Charter of fundamental rights of the European Union and the spirit of Directive 2001/55/EC.
 The respect for human dignity and therefore a dignified standard of living (such as residency rights, access to means of subsistence and accommodation, emergency care and adequate care for minors) has to be ensured in respect of everyone.

-b) Possibility to file status change inside the territory without the requirement for the person to first leave the country or return to Ukraine from temporary protection or other forms of adequate protection to employment-based residence permit during the temporary protection regime and at the end of this regime (e.g. single permit for work, EU Blue Card for highly-qualified workers, seasonal workers, family reunification).
+- ▶ If the date of voluntary leaving in the decision issued for the Ukrainian nationals obliging them to leave Poland is due after 24 February 2022, this period is extended ex lege until 24 August 2023 (Article 42(7)). - ▶ If a Ukrainian national or other person to whom the Act on Assistance to Ukrainian nationals applies does not meet the criteria for being issued a temporary residence permit under regular provisions, after 24 August 2023 such a person is being issued a one-year temporary residence permit (Article 42a(1)) as amended by the Act of 13 January 2023 amending Act on Assistance to Ukrainian Nationals and certain other acts. - b) Possibility to file status change inside the territory without the requirement for the person to first leave the country or return to Ukraine from temporary protection or other forms of adequate protection to employment-based residence permit during the temporary protection regime and at the end of this regime (e.g. single permit for work, EU Blue Card for highly-qualified workers, seasonal workers, family reunification).